-The best coconut candy with only 3 simple ingredients.
+The best coconut balls with only 3 simple ingredients.
 My homemade no-bake coconut truffles are vegan, gluten-free, healthy, paleo-friendly, and easy to make.
-These Raffaello coconut balls are ready in 15 minutes and the recipe will fix all coconut cravings.
+These homemade Raffaello are ready in 15 minutes and the recipe will fix all coconut cravings.

 No-Bake Raffaello Coconut Balls